jaymzee/box/lithium/README.md

 In the Screen section Display subsection add a modes line such as `modes "1920x1080"` and copy the xorg.conf to /etc/X11

-## videoinfo missing
+## videoinfo (vbeinfo)
-videoinfo (vbeinfo) is not installed and `hwinfo --framebuffer` reports nothing.
+Instead of running videoinfo (vbeinfo) from the grub command line, there is a utility https://github.com/wfeldt/mdt that provides the same info as vbeinfo.
-There is a utility https://github.com/wfeldt/mdt that uses VESA BIOS functions to read monitor data and provides similar information that vbeinfo gives.
-You also need libx86emu-dev to be installed.
+You need libx86emu-dev to be installed.